 After 25 years since its last major renovation, the Jasper Place Library in Edmonton, Alberta, was in need of a fresh new look.
-The hard facade of faded red and brown bricks had long outgrown this west-end community that has been working so hard to revitalize itself, but still maintain its old-style charm and history.
-With a growing community in mind and goals of making the new Jasper Place Library achieve a minimum of LEED® Silver certification, Williams Engineering partnered with architects HCMA and Dub Architects to create an open and inviting environment for families use as a hub for creativity and learning.
+The hard facade of faded red and brown bricks had long outgrown this west-end community that has been working so hard to revitalize itself but still maintain its old-style charm and history.
+With a growing community in mind and goals of making the new Jasper Place Library achieve a minimum of LEED® Silver certification, Williams Engineering partnered with architects HCMA and Dub Architects to create an open and inviting environment for families to use as a hub for creativity and learning.

 Overlooking the main floor, the building’s mezzanine level has stairs at each end, which double as reading spaces or amphitheatre seating during special events.
 The new library also includes 19 public computers, special computers reserved for children, a children’s activity area, a quiet study space, a community program room, a freshwater aquarium, and a stunning outdoor terrace.